thomas097/Haemodynamic-Optimization-Reinforcement-Learning/data/mimic-iii/README.md

-In this folder the source code is provided for the extraction of patient trajectories from MIMIC-III
+In this folder the source code is provided for the extraction of patient trajectories from MIMIC-III.

 ## Instructions
 To extract the MIMIC-III dataset as used in our paper, please follow the following steps: